 Figure 414: Azimuth angle convention

+(Eq.
+148)

+Where p is the pointing option.

-148Unless some intentional meaning of antenna de-pointing is foreseen in simulation scenario, it is recommended to set always the antenna pointing and elevation angle parameters to const=0, meaning that the main beam of the antenna is directed towards the corresponding pair of transmitter and receiver in a link.
+Unless intentional fixed pointing is foreseen in a simulation scenario, it is recommended to always select antenna pointing and set the azimuth angle to const=0, meaning that the main beam of the antenna is directed towards the corresponding link element (transmitter or receiver).